tjtg/imap-pushover/README.md

 # imap-pushover

-Listens to an IMAP mailbox using IDLE, then sends a Pushover notification when new emails arrive
+Listens to an IMAP mailbox using IDLE, then sends a Pushover notification when new emails arrive.
+This is useful to get new email notifications pushed within seconds to iOS or Android, but avoids needing to keep an open connection to the IMAP server on the phone/tablet.
+Avoiding the open connection saves battery on my phone and probably will on yours too.
+The Pushover notification can contain a link to read the rest of the email using webmail or another app.

 ## Requirements

-- Ruby 1.9.3 - 2.1.0
+- Ruby 1.9.3+
 - Rubygems: mail, pushover and loofah

 A terminal multiplexer such as tmux or screen or a terminal detacher such as dtach, disown or nohup is useful to disconnect this program from the terminal after starting it.